jordengerovac/virtual-unix-machine/README.md

 # virtual-unix-machine
-A Virtual unix machine coded in Java that is able to perform a variety of unix command.
-Created as a group assignment.
+A Virtual unix machine coded in Java that is able to perform a variety of UNIX commands